veenasingh-tech/Perfume-website/README.md

 ### 📈 Learning Outcome:
 Through this project, I mastered the art of creating professional layouts and handling image-heavy websites without compromising on speed.

+## 🛠️ How to Run
+1. Clone this repository.
+2. Open `index.html` in any web browser.
+3. Feel free to explore the code and share your feedback!